 - Prevents pubic bone pain, hernias and prolapses (displacement of the organs).

 - Strengthens the pelvic floor and control of urinary incontinence.

 - Improves physical performance and prevents injury.

-How do I do hypopressive abdominals for the perfect abs?
+How do I do hypopressive exercises for the perfect abs?

-In order to do this simple exercise it’s important that you understand the following steps:
+To do this simple exercise it’s important to understand the following steps:

 - Starting position

 - Holding your breath, during which you try to raise the diaphragm (15-30 seconds)